hsuanchih/Scribbles/iOS-OSX/Combine-Subscribers-Assign-Sink.md

         }

         // The subscriber receives a subscription
         // 1.
-If the subscriber is currently subscribed or the subscriber has been cancelled:
+If the subscriber is currently subscribed or the previous subscription has been cancelled:
         //    the received subscription will be cancelled
         // 2.
 If the subscriber is awaiting a subscription:
         //    the received subscription is accepted, and the subscriber makes a request for